jsonnet-libs/k8s/README.md

 * Not much

-* ResourceTypes can generate with properties (Mixin not yet implemented)
+* ResourceTypes can generate with properties

 ### What doesn't ?

-* Only type supported for the moment is `string`

-* Mixin not implemented yet

 * Composed types not implemented (List, Map, Object)

-* Everything

 * Workflow for automatic library generation